ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

 However, they should typically be computed earlier in the workflow.
-Moreover, because multiple ensemble members of the same model are typically more consistent/homogeneous than datasets from different models, the implementation is more straigtforward and can benefit from lazy evaluation and more efficient computation.
+Moreover, because multiple ensemble members of the same model are typically more consistent/homogeneous than datasets from different models, the implementation is more straightforward and can benefit from lazy evaluation and more efficient computation.

 The preprocessor takes a list of statistics as input: